jakobharden/phd_acfrn/README.md

 ## Related data sources

-Datasets whos content can be analyzed and plotted with this scripts are made available at the repository of Graz University of Technology under an open license (Creative Commons, CC BY 4.0).
+Datasets whos content can be analyzed and plotted with this scripts are made available at the repository of Graz University of Technology under an open license (Creative Commons Attribution 4.0 International, CC BY-4.0).
 The data records enlisted below contain the raw data, the compiled datasets and a technical description of the record content.

 ### Data records